Why do I need to take a language placement exam?

 Do I still need to take a placement exam if I never had the language before?

 NO. If you did not study a foreign language prior to enrolling at Bellarmine, you must start at the 101 level and complete up to six hours of credit in a foreign language.
+Consult a language expert at the department of Global Language to assist you in choosing the appropriate language to enhance your degree.

 Do I still need to take a placement exam if I am a heritage or native speaker of a language other than English?